webduinoio/micropython-espnow/docs/library/micropython.rst

    There is a finite queue to hold the scheduled functions and `schedule()` will raise a `RuntimeError` if the queue is full.

+.. function:: ringbuffer(size)
+.. function:: ringbuffer(buffer)
+   :noindex:

+   Provides a fixed-size buffer with stream interface.
+Can be used similar to `io.BytesIO` however once created no futher memory allocations will ever take place.

+   Can be created with integer size provided and a suitable buffer will be created.
+   Alternatively a `bytearray`, `memoryview` or similar object can be provided for in-place use.